khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Defense Evasion/README.md

 # Defense Evasion

 ## Description:

-Defense Evasion consists of techniques that adversaries use to avoid detection throughout their compromise.
-Techniques used for defense evasion include uninstalling/disabling security software or obfuscating/encrypting data and scripts.
-Adversaries also leverage and abuse trusted processes to hide and masquerade their malware.
-Other tactics’ techniques are cross-listed here when those techniques include the added benefit of subverting defenses.
+Defense Evasion techniques consist of methods adversaries use to avoid detection throughout their compromise.
+This includes subverting security tools, manipulating system processes, and abusing trusted system utilities to execute malicious code while bypassing defensive measures and logging mechanisms.

 ## Techniques:
 ### T1055.001 - Process Injection: Dynamic-link Library Injection
 #### Description:

-Adversaries may inject dynamic-link libraries (DLLs) into processes in order to evade process-based defenses as well as possibly elevate privileges.
-DLL injection is a method of executing arbitrary code in the address space of a separate live process.
+Adversaries inject malicious code into running processes to conceal their activities and evade process-based defenses.
+This technique involves using PowerShell to inject DLLs into existing processes, often combining injection with code download from remote servers to execute payloads in memory without writing to disk.

 #### Kibana Query Language Code (KQL):
 ```